Top Ten Travel Books as selected by Ayun Halliday

 Mundane Journeys by Kate Pocrass, illustrated by Patrick J. Kavanagh

-One of my favorite locations in New York City is a lamppost where, if you position yourself just so, the sign of the Essex Street Retail Market is obscured in such a way as to read SEX STREET TAIL MARKET.
-Mundane Journeys, a self-published, illustrated guide-of-sorts to San Francisco hips visitors and residents alike to exactly this kind ephemeral, literally priceless serendipity.
-In my humble opinion, single call to Mundane Journey's regularly updated hotline (415-364-1465) is worth more than twenty cable car rides, a lifetime supply of Rice-a-roni and all the Escaped From Alcatraz t-shirts for sale on Fisherman's Wharf.
+One of my favorite locations in New York City is a lamppost where, if you position yourself just so, the Essex Street Retail Market sign is obscured in such a way as to read SEX STREET TAIL MARKET.
+Mundane Journeys, a self-published, illustrated guide-of-sorts to San Francisco, hips visitors and residents to this ephemeral, literally priceless serendipity.
+In my humble opinion, a single call to Mundane Journey's regularly updated hotline is worth more than twenty cable car rides, a lifetime supply of Rice-a-Roni and all the Escaped From Alcatraz t-shirts for sale on Fisherman's Wharf.

 Another Supposedly Fun Thing I'll Never Do Again by David Foster Wallace

-While not every piece in this collection is travel-related (I gave myself permission to skip the one about tennis), the heavily footnoted titular essay stands alone as great, first-person travel reportage.
+While only some pieces in this collection are travel-related (I allowed myself to skip the one about tennis), the heavily footnoted titular essay is an excellent first-person travel reportage.
 Even though the closest I've come to a luxury cruise is the skanky-latrined, communal sleeping arranged Pelni ship that takes two days to cross between Jakarta and Medan, I could relate to the plight of the black-clad aesthete constitutionally unable to join in the carefully orchestrated on board merriment.
-Both an anthropological study in the incredible amount of planning, man power, and filet mignon necessary to make even a short cruise function smoothly and a condemnation of the consumerism that passes for mainstream recreational fun, this cautionary tale is never less than howlingly funny, albeit in a queasy-making sort of way.
+Both an anthropological study of the incredible amount of planning, staffing, and filet mignon necessary to make even a short cruise function smoothly and a condemnation of the consumerism that passes for mainstream recreational fun, this cautionary tale is never less than howlingly funny, albeit in a queasy-making sort of way.